zzzprojects/docs/entityframeworkcore.com/pages/querying-data/querying-data-loading-eager-lazy.md

 ---
 permaid: 1000239
 Title: EF Core Eager and Lazy Loading - Learn How to Load Data on Demand
-MetaDescription: Unlock the power of EF Core by understanding Eager and Lazy Loading, and their advantages when to use it.
-Learn why, when, and how to use lazy loading approach over eager loading.
+MetaDescription: Unlock the power of EF Core by understanding Eager and Lazy Loading, and their advantages and when to use them.
+Learn why, when, and how to use the lazy loading approach over eager loading.
-LastMod: 2023-02-23
+LastMod: 2025-06-22
 tags: query loading
 ---